prgJ/tp/docs/UserGuide.md

 ### 6.3 Strategic Planning
-This section will list all the commands available for strategic planning in the application.
+This section lists all the commands available for performing strategic planning in the application.
-The actions here are all related to performing the strategic planning.

 | Action            | Format, Examples                                                        |
 |-------------------|-------------------------------------------------------------------------|